 I am hereby in love with maple marinades.
 A perfect, perfect flavor profile for my beloved salmon.
 I served this with steamed broccoli and the ever-fantastic golden skillet potatoes.
 Winner, winner salmon dinner.

-- 2 to 2 1/2 pounds salmon fillets
+- 2 to 2 ½ pounds salmon fillets

 - 2 tablespoons butter

-- 1/3 cup pure maple syrup
+- ⅓ cup pure maple syrup

 - 1 teaspoon Worcestershire sauce

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1/2 teaspoon ground mustard
+- ½ teaspoon ground mustard

-- 1/2 cup pecans
+- ½ cup pecans